Addaci/marinelives-collaboratory/README.md

 2. Develop and document shared knowledge of large language models applied to historical research use cases
 3. Build a community of doctoral students interested in large language model applications to historical research

 The collaboratory draws on Colin Greenstreet's work in digital history, natural language processing, machine transcription, and large language models, as co-founder in 2012 of the volunteer led [MarineLives digital history project](https://app.transkribus.org/sites/marinelivesorg/about).
-Joining us as an academic advisor, with a strong interest in machine transcription and digital techniques in the context of Brazilian and Atlantic world history, is [Dr Thiago Krause](https://clasprofiles.wayne.edu/profile/hq8728), associate professor at Wayne State University, Michigan.
+Joining us as a US based academic advisor, with a strong interest in machine transcription and digital techniques in the context of Brazilian and Atlantic world history, is [Dr Thiago Krause](https://clasprofiles.wayne.edu/profile/hq8728), associate professor at Wayne State University, Michigan.
+Joining us as a European based academic advisor, with a strong interest in digital techniques in the context of C18th North American historu, is [Dr Mark L.Thomnpson](https://www.rug.nl/staff/m.l.thompson/?lang=en), senior lecturer of American Studies at the University of Groningen.

-**Participants who have registered to take part in the collaboratory include graduate students and faculty from Antwerp, Cambridge, Groningen, Harvard, London, Oldenburg, Wayne State, Yale and York.**
+**Participants who have registered to take part in the collaboratory include graduate students and faculty from Antwerp, Cambridge, Groningen, Harvard, Leuven, London, Oldenburg, Wayne State, Yale and York.**

 We have an [active wiki](https://github.com/Addaci/marinelives-collaboratory/wiki), with content frequently added.